We can help you decide whether you want a manual or motorised system, a minimal or feature hardware system.

 Inside Mount (IB):

-Measure the width top, middle and bottom, recording the narrowest width.
-Measure the height left, right and middle recording the shortest height.
+Measure the width top, center and bottom, recording the narrowest width.
+Measure the height left, right and center recording the shortest height.
 We will take size deductions to allow for operating clearance.

 Outside Mount (OB):